Gunnydelight/documentation-theme-jekyll/pages/wow-shuffles/cata-shuffle/cata-vial-of-the-sands.md

 * You may be able to save some gold going out and farming in bulk the **Flasks** required for the **Vial of the Sands mount**.
 Any edge against your competitors buying straight mats, you'll be in a more favorable position!
 * Unlock **WOD Archeology** and over time, you can casually earn **Restored Artifacts** for **Mantid Jars**.
 * Recipe is RNG to drop... don't be discouraged but just keep farming for it. it will eventually drop!
+* Be an [Elixir Master](https://www.wowhead.com/quest=29481/elixir-master) to bring down mat costs in this heavy competition markets.

 ## Reference Links
 [Canadia_TV's Google Sheets Calculator](https://docs.google.com/spreadsheets/d/1NLZs6mjxo_Wo8O_HZvLkRFERlnH-tmbWlil9E8cf_Pc/edit?usp=sharing)